Why We Feel Lonely, Part 1

-A boy goes to his mom and says, “I’m bored.”
+A boy says t0 his mom, “I’m bored.”
 The mom replies, “Then you should stop being boring.”

 This lesson applies in different variations.
-If I’m lonely, then I stop being alone.
+If I’m lonely, then I should stop being alone.

 In my early 20’s, I thought loneliness stemmed from feeling disconnected, and that disconnection was caused by having no people in my life who really understood me.
 So fixing my loneliness was about fixing the disconnection.
 I spent years finding people who understood me.
 However, when I did find a handful of people who I felt really got me, I still felt lonely.